 I thought about Rome, Venice, and Florence.
 I loved them all and have fond memories there, but for some reason, I never got to write about them on my blog.
 Such a shame.

-It’s my time to do justice to one of my favorite, if not my favorite, cities in Italy: Florence.
+It’s my time to do justice to one of my favorite, if not my favorite city in Italy: Florence.

 Its physical elegance coexists beautifully with the il dolce far niente (the sweetness of doing nothing) lifestyle of the Florentines and it reveals the city in a strong, yet gentle way that makes us want to delve deep into its art, culture, and history.